 Although permanent teeth were meant to last a lifetime, there are a number of reasons why a tooth extraction may be needed.
 A very common reason involves a tooth that is too badly damaged to be repaired, either from trauma or decay.

 A crowded mouth: Sometimes dentists pull teeth to prepare the mouth for orthodontics.
 The goal of orthodontics is to properly align the teeth, which may not be possible if your teeth are too big for your mouth.
 Likewise, if a tooth cannot break through the gum (erupt) because there is no room for it, we may also recommend pulling it.

-Infection: If tooth decay or damage extends to the pulp – which is the centre of the tooth containing nerves and blood vessels – bacteria in the mouth can enter the pulp, leading to infection.
-Often this can be corrected with root canal therapy but if the infection is so severe that antibiotics or root canal treatment does not cure it, an extraction may be needed to prevent the infection spreading and compromising other teeth.
+Infection: If tooth decay or damage extends to the pulp – which is the center of the tooth containing nerves and blood vessels – then bacteria in the mouth can enter the pulp, leading to infection.
+Often this can be corrected with root canal therapy but if the infection is so severe that antibiotics or root canal treatment cannot cure it, an extraction may be needed to prevent the infection spreading and compromising other teeth.

-Periodontal (Gum) Disease: If periodontal disease – an infection of the tissues and bones that surround and support the teeth – have caused teeth to become loose and is at an advanced stage, then it may be necessary to the pull the tooth or teeth.
+Periodontal (Gum) Disease: Periodontal disease is an infection of the tissues and bones that surround and support the teeth.
+This causes teeth to become loose.
+Once at an advanced stage, then it may be necessary to pull the tooth, or teeth.

 What to Expect With Teeth Extractions

 Before pulling the tooth, we will make you comfortable by giving you sedation and offering a warm fleece blanket.
 After a short time, we will numb the area where the tooth is to be removed.